-Consistent with the Valparaiso Safe Routes to School Plan, the community’s vision, and school districts’ effort to promote alternative modes of transportation, the City will implement the following improvements on Valparaiso Avenue this year:
+Consistent with the Valparaiso Safe Routes to School Plan, the community’s vision, and school districts’ effort to promote alternative modes of transportation, the following improvements were considered:

 Continuous AC pedestrian pathway on the south side between Politzer Drive and University Drive

 Dashed green bicycle lane markings at approaching intersections and bicycle safety signs on both sides